Uniformed Services University of the Health Sciences

 Secretary: Ms. Daphne Thomas

-The Pediatric Endocrinology fellowship Program of the National Capital Consortium is a three year ACGME-accredited program designed to train active duty pediatricians for competency and subspecialty board eligibility in pediatric endocrinology.
-The program exists in affiliation with the combined National Capital Consortium pediatric residency program at Walter Reed National Military Medical Center Bethesda (WRNMMCB).
+The Pediatric Endocrinology Fellowship Program of the National Capital Consortium (NCC) is a three-year, Accreditation Council for Graduate Medical Education (ACGME)-accredited program designed to train active duty pediatricians for competency and subspecialty board eligibility in pediatric endocrinology.
+The program, which began training fellows in 1985, exists in affiliation with the combined NCC pediatric residency program at Walter Reed National Military Medical Center (WRNNMC), Bethesda, MD.
+The fellowship, which comes under the umbrella of the NCC, is based within the Departments of Pediatrics at WRNMMC and Uniformed Services University of the Health Sciences (USUHS).

-Clinical training in the fellowship program is conducted at: 1).
-WRNMMCB, which includes an outpatient clinic, the pediatric inpatient service, pediatric intensive care unit, mother-baby unit, and neonatal intensive care unit, and 2).
-Outreach clinics at Fort Belvoir (VA), Andrews Air Force Base (MD), and Fort Bragg (NC).
-In addition to these busy general pediatric endocrinology clinics, fellows also participate in several multi-disciplinary clinics, to include Diabetes clinic, Long-term cancer survivor's clinic, Cystic Fibrosis clinic, and Healthy Habits (obesity) clinic.
-Rotations at affiliated institutions include one at the National Institute of Child Health and Development, NIH (Bethesda, MD), one at the Children's National Medical Center (CNMC, Washington, DC), and day trips to the Children’s Hospital of Philadelphia.
-Elective rotations are offered in Adult endocrinology, Nuclear Medicine, and Inherited disorders of Metabolism (CNMC, Washington DC), among others.
+Clinical training in the fellowship program is conducted at: 1) WRNMMC, which includes an outpatient clinic, the pediatric inpatient service, pediatric intensive care unit, mother-baby unit, and neonatal intensive care unit, and 2) Outreach clinics at Fort Belvoir Community Hospital, Fort Belvoir (VA); Naval Health Clinic Annapolis, Annapolis (MD); Malcolm Grow Medical Center, Joint Base Andrews (MD); and Womack Army Medical Center, Fort Bragg (NC).
+In addition to these busy general pediatric endocrinology clinics, fellows also participate in several multi-disciplinary clinics, including a Diabetes Clinic, Long-term Cancer Survivor's Clinic, Cystic Fibrosis Clinic, and Healthy Habits (obesity) Clinic.
+Rotations at affiliated institutions include one month at the National Institute of Child Health and Development, NIH (Bethesda, MD), and one month at the Children's National Medical Center (CNMC, Washington, DC).
+A one month rotation in Internal Medicine Endocrinology at WRNMMC is also part of the clinical curriculum.
+The NIH rotation offers a unique experience at a clinical research center with exposure to rare endocrine disorders.
+The CNMC rotation offers experience at a large civilian children's hospital in both the outpatient and inpatient settings.
+The fellowship program benefits from the clinical and academic synergy of four other Pediatric Subspecialty Fellowships that are part of the NCC, as well as a full representation of faculty from Pediatric and Pediatric surgical subspecialties.

 The program is designed to graduate competent, caring pediatric endocrinologists who pursue careers as physician-educators and/or academicians.
 Graduates are prepared to become future leaders in the military pediatric and medical community.

 Candidates must be board certified or board eligible in Pediatrics and be active duty members of one of the Uniformed Services (Army, Navy, Air Force, Public Health Service).
 Applicants must apply through and be sponsored for postdoctoral training by the Graduate Medical Education office of their respective branch of service.
-Requests for training should list the Pediatric Endocrinology Program of the NCC at USUHS as their site of choice.
+Requests for training should list the Pediatric Endocrinology Program of the NCC as their site of choice.
 Application deadlines are usually in September and are determined by the individual services.
-Where feasible applicants are encouraged to visit the USUHS and Walter Reed facilities and arrange personal interviews with faculty members.
+Where feasible applicants are encouraged to visit and arrange personal interviews with faculty members.
 If a visit is not practical, applicants should contact the program director and submit a curriculum vitae to the section office.

-Karen S. Vogt, LTC, MC, USA - Associate Program Director
+Program Director: Karen S. Vogt, LTC, MC, USA

 Rita Svec, M.D., COL (ret)

-Vasyl Vasko, M.D.
-Ph.D, - USUHS, Department of Pediatrics
+Vasyl Vasko, M.D., Ph.D, USUHS, Department of Pediatrics (Research Faculty)

 Additional information, application instructions and program requirements are available through: